AL108/INFO2222-ASG/README.md

 How did I learn the basics of Javascript?
 - Stayed up two days straight coding up this thing with a group partner
+- It is total spagetti, but given the circumstances, this is reasonable.